Saw-Yu-Nandar/DevOps_gp4/README.md

 #Team Members: Saw Yu Nandar, Yoon Ei Shwe Zin, Su Hnin Lwin, Nang Shwe Sin Win

 CodeReview 1: project workflow is set-up and try one of the feature requirements.
+CodeReview 2: Check for task management set-up and initial requirements gathering via user stories and use cases.
+CodeReview 3: Check the testing has been correctly specified.